When Does Bottom-up Beat Top-down in Hierarchical Community Detection?

 \section{Hierarchical Community Detection}

 Many networks present a hierarchical community structure.
 The primitive communities at the bottom of the hierarchy are a collection of subsets $\cC = (C_1, \cdots, C_K)$ that partition the original node set $V$ into $K$ disjoint sets.
-These primitive communities are the leaves of a rooted tree $\cT$, and this tree defines the hierarchical relationship between the communities.
+These primitive communities are the leaves of a rooted tree $\cT$, which defines the hierarchical relationship between the communities.
 This section reviews two main strategies for \new{hierarchical community detection}~(HCD).